ThijsdeZeeuw/cloud-local-ngrok/README.md

 # AI Development Stack with ngrok

-A comprehensive, production-ready AI development environment with n8n, Ollama, Open WebUI, Qdrant, and ngrok tunneling for both local development and VPS deployment.
+A comprehensive, production-ready AI development environment that combines:
+- **n8n** - Powerful workflow automation platform
+- **Ollama** - Run LLMs locally or on your server
+- **Open WebUI** - Chat interface for Ollama models
+- **Qdrant** - Vector database for AI applications
+- **Postgres** - Relational database for n8n
+- **ngrok** - Secure tunneling for external access

+This project is a fusion of [cloud-local-ngrok](https://github.com/ThijsdeZeeuw/cloud-local-ngrok) and [self-hosted-ai-starter-kit-with-ngrok](https://github.com/DevilUpperCase/self-hosted-ai-starter-kit-with-ngrok), providing a complete AI development environment with proper external access through ngrok.

 ## Features